asheshgupta121git/asheshgupta121git/README.md

 # About Me
-I am <b>Asheh gupta </b>, I am  B.Tech in CSE.
+I am <b>Asheh Gupta </b>, I am  <b>B.Tech in CSE</b>.
 I'm a passionate software developer with a focus on <b>Java and web development</b>.
 I started my journey by learning Java, and now I'm diving into the <b>MERN stack</b> to build dynamic, full-stack web applications.

 <img
   align="right"